 Legally, there is no statutory maximum term mandated for these permits unless specifically stated in the permit.
-Under the LFT, a company needs to register with the IFT the rates for the telecommunications services that it wishes to provide in order to be able to provide them to the public.
+Under the LFT, a company needs to register through the IFT Electronic System of Tariff Registration, the rates for the telecommunications services prior to their provision.

 Transfer.
 Concessions are transferable three years after the concession is granted.
-If the SCT (or the IFT) approves the transfer of the concession title, the assignee agrees to comply with the terms of the concession and such a transfer does not violate the foreign ownership requirements of the LFT and the Mexican Foreign Investment Law.
+The IFT needs to approve the transfer of the concession title if the assignee agrees to comply with the terms of the concession and such a transfer does not violate the foreign ownership requirements of the LFT and the Mexican Foreign Investment Law.